jscott1984/MyPortfolio/CloudDatabase/ReadMe.md

 # Overview

-This program make a menu for the user. there a insert, this add another field in the doc on the database. the modify change a field to a different value.
+This program make a menu for the user.
+There a insert, this add another field in the doc on the database.
+The modify change a field to a different value.
 Delete remove a field on the doc in the database.

 [Youtube Software Demo Video](https://youtu.be/cO-D7gRjG84)